Holic75/KingmakerRebalance/README.md

 - Overwhelming soul can use Mental Prowess a number of times per day qual to 2 + its kineticist level,
 - Lore Warden Hair's Breadth ability grants a permanent bonus to AC against critical hits equal to 1/3 of mobility skill
 - Lore Warden maneuver mastery gives same bonus to all combat maneuvers,
-- Psychic magic spells can not be undercast,
 - Warrior Spirit Advanced Weapon Training option allows to apply any number of enchantments as long as their combined cost fits into available amount,
 - Condition removal DC for Master Healing Technique ability of divine herbalist oracle is increased by 5,
 - Monk/Ninja ki pools do not stack,